seancmonahan/dactyl-chimera-keyboard/docs/index.md

 For beginners, I'd recommend reading at least one of the following:

 - Thomas Baart's Guide to working with a small keyboard. https://blog.splitkb.com/how-to-work-with-small-keyboards
-- Currently there is only one link in this list...
+- Currently there is only one item in this list...

 Once you're beyond the basics, you might want to check out: